Helping your child cope with blood draws (1536)

 - Talk about why the blood is needed.
 Explain that getting it done is not a choice.
 A simple way to explain it: “Your blood tells the doctors how the inside of your body is working.”

-Child life specialists can are at Children’s Milwaukee or Appleton campuses.
-They can create a coping plan, offer support and provide distraction during the blood draw.
+- Child life specialists can prepare your child for what to expect, using words they can understand.
+They can create your child's own coping plan.
+They can offer support and provide distraction during the blood draw.

 For more health and wellness information check out these resources: